Protect your Android against spyware with Avast One

 If you're looking for iPhone protection for browsing on public Wi-Fi or encrypting personal photos, check out our list of the best privacy and security apps for iPhones.
 To fight against annoying ads and defend against malvertising, look for the best ad blockers for iPhone.

 All types of unwanted software are uninvited guests.
-But spyware doubles down as a truly noxious type of privacy threat.
-A strong iPhone privacy app can protect you from unknowingly sending out sensitive data, and give you peace of mind when you snap pics, chat, and do whatever it is that you do with your phone.
+But spyware doubles down as a truly noxious type of threat.
+A strong iPhone security and privacy app can protect you from unknowingly sending out sensitive data, and give you peace of mind when you snap pics, chat, and do whatever it is that you do with your phone.